icflorescu/openshift-cartridge-mongodb/README.md

 See contributors [here](https://github.com/icflorescu/openshift-cartridge-nodejs/graphs/contributors).

 If you find this repo useful, don't hesitate to give it a star and [spread the word](http://twitter.com/share?text=Checkout%20this%20custom%20MongoDB%20cartridge%20for%20OpenShift!&amp;url=http%3A%2F%2Fgithub.com/icflorescu/openshift-cartridge-mongodb&amp;hashtags=mongodb,openshift,nodejs&amp;via=icflorescu).

+## Before raising issues

+I'm getting lots of questions from people just learning to do web development or simply looking to solve a very specific problem they're dealing with.
+While I will answer some of them for the benefit of the community, please understand that open-source is a shared effort and it's definitely not about piggybacking on other people's work.
+On places like GitHub, that means raising issues is encouraged, but coming up with useful PRs is a lot better.
+If I'm willing to share some of my code for free, I'm doing it for a number of reasons: my own intellectual challenges, pride, arrogance, stubbornness to believe I'm bringing a contribution to common progress and freedom, etc. Your particular well-being is probably not one of those reasons.
+I'm not in the business of providing free consultancy, so if you need my help to solve your specific problem, there's a fee for that.

 ## License